 ORGANISATIONAL ARRANGEMENTS AND RESPONSIBILITIES

+Contact your local emergency service (CFS, SES, MFS) for advice and support to plan for events.
+Contact details can be found here.

 Emergency, Disaster and Extreme Weather Event Response and Recovery Plan

 The organisation has an Emergency, disaster and extreme weather response and recovery plan which contains: